Christinaw97/MDS_CMSDAS/_episodes/04-analysis_strategy.md

 >
 {: .discussion}

+> ## Discussion 4.5
+>
+> Does the data distribution change with and without the vetoes applied?
+If it does, do you know why?
+>
+{: .discussion}
 In the analysis, we apply a selection requiring the cluster time to be between -5 ns and -12.5 ns as the signal region.
 Additionally, to make use of the out-of-time background clusters, we define a background-enriched early out-of-time (OOT) validation region for the background estimation method used for this analysis, which we will go through in the next episode.